 Once you’ve felt the silky sand between your toes, wander the palm tree-lined promenade, which wraps around Pretty Bay, and admire the traditional balconied buildings, stopping for a leisurely coffee or cocktail in one of the many cafes or bars.

-Read: Insider’s Guide to Valletta, Malta
+Read: Insider’s Guide to Mdina, Malta

 From Gozo’s resplendent beaches to Malta’s flawless coves, don’t miss out on the unbeatable sun-drenched stretches of the Maltese archipelago.
-Discover our luxury cruises to Malta and other spectacular Mediterranean destinations on our website.
+Discover our cruises to Malta and other spectacular Mediterranean destinations on our website.